subvisual/subvisual.com/src/posts/2021-02-05-submonthly-2-the-fintech-20s/index.md

 ---
+highlight: false
-path: /submonthy-2-the-fintech-20s
+path: submonthy-2-the-fintech-20s
 title: "SubMonthly #2 - The Fintech 20s"
+categories:
+  - inside-subvisual
 author: subvisual
 date: 2021-02-05
 seoImage: ./seo.png
-tags:
-  - community
 intro: >
   With the new 20s just starting, it's time to look at the future trends.
 The Fintech world is definitely booming and we're sharing some insights about it.
+tags:
+  - community
 ---

 Happy 2021, everyone! 🥳 As a new year unfolds, and with it, a new decade